-On 29th May 2020, the Company decided to raise convertible equity finance, £440,000 was raised from the issuance of Convertible Loan Notes.
-The Loan Notes are short term instruments and carry a coupon of 20% per annum and are convertible (together with all accrued interest) into ordinary shares of nominal value £0.00 each in the capital of the Company at a conversion price of 0.4p, they are not convertible into cash.
-The Loan Notes are convertible on the fourth anniversary of the date of issue of the Notes, or at the election of the noteholder on completion of the next non-qualifying equity financing or on the making of a takeover offer for the Company (as defined in the City Code on Takeovers and Mergers), and such election may be made on an immediate basis or conditional on any such takeover offer being declared, or becoming, unconditional.
-When converted, the shares will be issued with a warrant attached at an exercise price of 0.4p with a maximum life of 5 years from the date of the conversion of the loan note.
-Fees of 6% of the value of the loan notes were settled in kind through the issue of additional CLNs.
+In May 2020, the Company decided to raise convertible equity finance from supportive existing shareholders. £440,000 was raised from the issuance of Convertible Loan Notes.
+The four year Loan Notes carry a coupon of 20% per annum and are convertible (together with all accrued interest) into ordinary shares of nil par value each in the capital of the Company at a conversion price of 0.4p, they are not convertible into cash.
+The Loan Notes are convertible at the election of the noteholder until the maturity date of the Notes, at which point they will convert automatically, or at the election of the noteholder on completion of the next non-qualifying equity financing or on the making of a takeover offer for the Company (as defined in the City Code on Takeovers and Mergers), and such election may be made on an immediate basis or conditional on any such takeover offer being declared, or becoming, unconditional.